 Indoor Hedera Care Guide

 Hedera plants, or English Ivy, are indoor (and outdoor, but this website is mostly for houseplants) plants with beautiful leaves.
-Their flowers are pretty small and not super showy, but the leaves are the real star of the show.
-They're perfect for adding some greenery to your space.
+Their flowers are pretty small and not super showy but look funky and they grow in a cluster of flowers.

 ------------------------------------